11 Best Podcast Recording And Editing Software (Free + Paid)

 But with so many options, which editing software should you choose?

-In this article, we’ll tell you about some of the best free and paid podcast recording and editing software.
-This is largely based on our experience running both the Learning Revolution Podcast and the Leading Learning Podcast, co-hosted by our founder, Jeff Cobb.
+In this article, I’ll tell you about some of the best free and paid podcast recording and editing software.
+This is largely based on my experience of running both the Learning Revolution Podcast and the Leading Learning Podcast.

-This software list ranges from simple tools for quick fixes to complete audio studios that can transform your messy first drafts into masterpieces.
+This software list ranges from simple tools for quick fixes to complete audio studios that can transform your messy first drafts into masterpieces using AI features.

 Excited?
 Let’s jump in.